danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/Questions1.md

 **Explanation:**
 For stateful operations such as windowed aggregation (`ordersPerHour`), ensuring that the state store (`orders-per-hour-metrics`) is replicated across multiple brokers is crucial for both performance and fault tolerance.
 Setting `state.store.replication.factor = 3` increases the resilience of the state store, allowing for faster recovery in the event of a broker failure and ensuring that real-time metrics calculations are less likely to be interrupted.
 While log compaction (`state.store.log.compaction = true`) is not a valid configuration for state stores, and reducing the commit interval (`commit.interval.ms = 100`) could improve throughput, it is the replication factor of the state store that most directly impacts its performance and reliability in a production environment.

+### Question 7

+Is Kafka Streams DSL ANSI SQL compliant?

+A. Yes
+B. No
+C. Partially
+D. It depends on the version

+**Answer:** B

+**Explanation:**
+Kafka Streams DSL, which is used for writing stream processing applications, is not ANSI SQL compliant.
+It uses a fluent Java API that is inspired by SQL but does not aim for full compliance.

+- A is incorrect as Kafka Streams DSL is not designed to be ANSI SQL compliant.
+- C and D are incorrect because the non-compliance is not partial or version-dependent.
+It's a design choice.